What is domestic abuse

 Although it may appear we are focusing on domestic violence and abuse from male to female, abusers maybe male or female, any class, religion, ethnicity, occupation, age or in any relationship, including same sex.
 The effects on children are the same regardless of who the perpetrator is.

-1 in 3 victims of domestic violence and abuse are male and men are three times more likely to not talk about the abuse they are suffering.
+1 in 4 women are victims of domestic violence and abuse.
+1 in 6-7 victims of domestic violence and abuse are male.
+Men are also three times more likely to not talk about the abuse they are suffering.

 How does domestic violence impact my child?

 In a home where there is domestic violence of any kind, children witness about three-quarters of the abusive incidents.

 About half the children in such families have themselves been badly hit or beaten.

 All children will be affected by domestic violence and abuse, even when they are in the womb.